 Why it Matters

 We depend on digital infrastructure when we search for directions, look up the answer to a question, or talk with loved ones overseas.
-While easily taken for granted in our day-to-day life, we might not even realize how important it is to issues of national security, and the education and health of folks from rural America to Tanzania.
+We might not even realize how important it is to issues of national security, and the education and health of folks from rural America to Tanzania.
+Especially in light of the coronavirus pandemic, digital infrastructures “is being recognized as essential infrastructure for building resilient communities that can respond effectively to a public health emergency.”

 Putting it in Context

 By the early 1900s, visionaries such as Nikola Tesla had imagined a worldwide wireless system.
 The idea became a reality in the 1960s when MIT’s JCR Licklider joined the Defense Department’s Advanced Research Projects Agency (ARPA).
-Licklider started working with packet switching, a new method of transmitting electronic data by breaking files into small chunks, or “packets” (History.com).
+Licklider started working with packet switching, a new method of transmitting electronic data by breaking files into small chunks, or “packets.”
 With packet switching, researchers connected an MIT computer in Massachusetts to one in Santa Monica in 1965.
-This was the first step in creating the first Internet prototype, ARPANET, a network that allowed computers to communicate on a single platform (Forbes).
+This was the first step in creating the first Internet prototype, ARPANET, a network that allowed computers to communicate on a single platform.

-In 1973, Robert Kahn and Vinton Cerf from the Defense Department developed the first standards for transmitting data, called the Transmission Control Protocol and Internet Protocol (TCP/IP), and enabled the creation of a vast “network of networks”(Forbes).
-This led to Telenet, the first commercial version of ARPANET and the first Internet Service Provider (ISP) (Live Science).
+In 1973, Robert Kahn and Vinton Cerf from the Defense Department developed the first standards for transmitting data, called the Transmission Control Protocol and Internet Protocol (TCP/IP), and enabled the creation of a vast “network of networks.”
+This led to Telenet, the first commercial version of ARPANET and the first Internet Service Provider (ISP).

 In 1983, Paul Mockapetris from UC-Irvine created the Domain Name System (DNS) for categorizing websites.
-We know this system by website endings, such as -.edu, -.gov, -.org, and -.com (Forbes).
+We know this system by website endings, such as -.edu, -.gov, -.org, and -.com.
 Then in 1990, Tim Berners-Lee at the European Organization for Nuclear Research (CERN) developed HyperText Markup Language (HTML).
 After this, the World Wide Web (WWW) was born and today is still the most common way to access data online through websites and hyperlinks.
 The WWW officially entered the public domain in 1993.
-It has since seen the creation of companies that profit from organizing information on the web, such as Google’s search engine (1998), Facebook’s social network (2004), YouTube (2005), and Twitter (2006) (Live Science).
+It has since seen the creation of companies that profit from organizing information on the web, such as Google’s search engine (1998), Facebook’s social network (2004), YouTube (2005), and Twitter (2006).

 Today, access to the Internet mainly relies on broadband, which is constant high-speed Internet access that is faster than accessing the Internet through telephone lines or dial up.
 The Federal Communications Commission (FCC), the United States authority on telecommunications and information services, defines broadband as “Internet connection with a download speed of 25 Megabits per second (Mbps) and an upload speed of 3 Mbps.”